About Us

 In 1939, School #1 was demolished.
 The original school bell was purchased by collectors Mr. and Mrs. Harrison Ackerman.
 When the Ackermans moved in 1962, the bell was donated to Central School.
 Paul Ritz, who was the principal at the time (and served from 1951-1975), had the bell mounted, a plaque made, and displayed in the Central School lobby, where it still stands today.

-The third principal was Mae Hansen, who served from 1975 to 1978, followed by David Skinner, who retired in 1993; Ashley Silverman who retired in 2002; Scott Blake 2002-2006; Jacqueline Frangis 2006-2008; and Vito D’Alconzo Interim Principal 2008-2010.
-Andrew Matteo is the ninth and current principal.
+The third principal was Mae Hansen, who served from 1975 to 1978, followed by David Skinner, who retired in 1993; Ashley Silverman who retired in 2002; Scott Blake 2002-2006; Jacqueline Frangis, Vito D’Alconzo (Interim Principal), Andrew Matteo, and the 10th and current principal, Krista La Croix.
 Today Central School consists of 18 classrooms as well as a gymnasium, auditorium, principal’s and nurse’s offices, faculty, art and resource rooms, a library, and three acres of property.
 Current enrollment is approximately 340 students.